 House Bill 1437, passed by the Texas Legislature in 1999, authorizes LCRA to provide funds for the development of water resources or other water-use strategies to replace or offset up to 25,000 acre-feet per year of surface water transferrable to Williamson County.
 Guided by the HB 1437 implementation plan, a grant program was initiated in 2006 to help finance agricultural water conservation strategies both for structural improvements within LCRA irrigation divisions and for grants to agriculture producers.
 One of the main priorities on the list of conservation strategies to implement has been precision laser land leveling.
-Between 2006 and 2013, LCRA provided up to 30 percent of the costs to the farmers to land level over 30,000 acres of land on 365 fields.
+Between 2006 and 2013, LCRA provided up to 30 percent of the costs to the farmers for the implementation of this conservation measure on more than 30,000 acres of land.

+In 2009, LCRA completed a short-term strategy report update, which recommended two major capital projects in the irrigation divisions in addition to continuation of the precision land leveling program.
+These projects are: 1) implementing volumetric measurement in the Garwood Irrigation Division, and 2) retrofitting and automating incanal gate structures in the LCRA Irrigation Divisions.
 In late 2009, LCRA began implementation of a \$1 million Garwood volumetric measurement project.
 Through this project, over 400 standardized water delivery and flow management structures were installed in the Garwood canal system, and 85 miles of canal laterals have been cleaned or rehabilitated.
 In addition, 139 miles of existing canals formerly managed by land owners are now managed by LCRA.
 Installation of 36 walk bridges and measurement piers at every delivery structure allow staff to collect accurate daily water measurements.
 Volumetric pricing was implemented for the first time in the 2012 irrigation season after two test seasons of daily water measurement throughout the Garwood canal system.
 A \$100,000 grant was secured from TWDB in 2009 to assist with the Garwood measurement project.

 In 2010, LCRA received a nationally competitive grant from the U.S. Bureau of Reclamation (USBR) to fund \$257,000 or almost half of the Gulf Coast Gate Rehabilitation and Control project.
 This project replaced and automated eleven canal check structure sites (22 gates) within the eastern canal system of the Gulf Coast Irrigation Division.
 The grant funds allowed LCRA to pursue the installation of a supervisory control and data acquisition (SCADA) system to remotely monitor and control canal water levels at the gates.
-Three spill monitoring sites will also be monitored to quantify water loss from the canal system.
-The project construction, SCADA software interface, and radio communications testing have been completed and the new gates are ready to be fully utilized in the next irrigation season.
+Three spill monitoring sites were also equipped to be remotely monitored to quantify water loss from the canal system.
+The project construction, SCADA software interface, and radio communications testing were completed in 2012.